w3c/wot-security/wot-security-metadata.md

 For the `"token"` scheme, the value is one of
 - `"jwt"`: JSON Web Token

-Note: the format tag is only used in one place for now and when used currently only has one legal value.
+*Note:* The format tag is only used in one place for now and when used currently only has one legal value.
 This is a temporary situation and we expect `"format"` to be used in multiple schemes and also to be used to express multiple formats for tokens in the future.